 - If their situation worsens, call 911 immediately.

-Frostbite, according to OSHA, is an injury where the body and underlying tissue freezes.
+According to OSHA, is an injury where the body and underlying tissue freeze.
 In severe cases, amputation may be required.

 - gray or white patches occur on the affected area